MagLev/maglev/src/test/persistence/new-persistence.md

     # since it is not attached to a persistent root (global variables are
     # not persistent).

-#### Use Case: Calling `Maglev.abort_transaction` ####
+===== Use Case: Calling <tt>Maglev.abort_transaction</tt>

-A `Maglev.abort_transaction` will set the value of all persistent objects, including the state of `Maglev::USER_GLOBALS` to the current state of the repository.
+A <tt>Maglev.abort_transaction</tt> will set the value of all persistent objects, including the state of <tt>Maglev::USER_GLOBALS</tt> to the current state of the repository.
 I.e., it will erase local changes to persistent values, but leave local changes to local values alone.

     # Assume Maglev::USER_GLOBALS[:maybe] is nil:
     Maglev::USER_GLOBALS[:maybe]  # => nil